 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T30 and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the X-T30 and the G80 have been discontinued, but can regularly be found used on eBay.
+The G80 was replaced by the Panasonic G90, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T30 and the Panasonic G80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.